bank8426/calendly-clone-next/README.md

 ### Installation

-Go inside the backend folder and install the project dependencies using npm:
+Install the project dependencies using npm:

 ```bash
 npm install